Generic Name: rasagiline (ra-SA-ji-leen)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation, diarrhea; drowsiness; dry mouth; flu-like symptoms; headache; joint pain; loss of appetite, mild stomach pain; stomach upset; stuffy nose; weight loss.
+Constipation; diarrhea; dizziness; drowsiness; dry mouth; flu-like symptoms; headache; joint pain; loss of appetite, mild stomach pain; nausea; stomach upset; stuffy nose; vomiting; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; blood in the urine; blurred vision or other vision changes; burning, numbness, or tingling; changes in sexual ability or desire; chest pain; confusion; decreased coordination; enlarged pupils; eye pain or inflammation; fainting; fast or irregular heartbeat; fever; hallucinations; inability to sit still; mental or mood changes (eg, agitation, depression, paranoia); one-sided weakness; seizures; sensitivity to light; severe or persistent headache, dizziness, or light-headedness; severe or persistent stomach pain or diarrhea; shortness of breath; skin changes; sore or stiff neck; speech problems; stiff muscles; tremor; trouble thinking or walking; unexplained nausea or vomiting; unusual sweating.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; blood in the urine; blurred vision or other vision changes; burning, numbness, or tingling; changes in sexual ability or desire; chest pain; confusion; decreased coordination; enlarged pupils; eye pain or inflammation; fainting; fast or irregular heartbeat; fever; hallucinations; inability to sit still; mental, mood, or behavior changes (eg, agitation, depression, paranoia); one-sided weakness; seizures; sensitivity to light; severe or persistent headache, dizziness, or light-headedness; severe or persistent nausea, vomiting, stomach pain, or diarrhea; shortness of breath; skin changes; sore or stiff neck; speech problems; stiff muscles; swelling of the hands, ankles, or feet; tremor; trouble thinking or walking; unusual sweating.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.